“I Wish My Teeth Were Brighter… What Are My Options?”

 Food and Drink

 Drinks like coffee, red wine, and dark soda are famous for causing teeth stains.
 However, there are plenty of other foods and drinks that can stain your teeth over time.
-It can be hard to avoid these sometimes, so making sure to rinse your mouth and brush regularly can help reduce stains from this food and beverages.
+It can be hard to avoid these sometimes, so making sure to rinse your mouth and brush regularly can help reduce stains from food and beverages.

 Poor Oral Care Habits

 Without regular brushing or flossing, it’s much easier for stains to set in and cause long-term discoloration.
-Regular brushing can not only prevent decay by removing harmful foods and bacteria from your teeth, but it can prevent them from causing stains over time.
+Regular brushing can not only prevent decay by removing harmful foods and bacteria from your teeth, but it can also prevent them from causing stains over time.

 Trauma or Medical Conditions

 Some medical conditions can cause tooth discoloration by affecting the proper development of your enamel when you’re young.
 Additionally, trauma or injury to your teeth can result in discoloration.
-This means that even the best at-home care and lifestyle changes won’t achieve the results you want.
+This means that even the best at-home whitening solution and lifestyle changes won’t achieve the results you want.
 In these cases, veneers and internal bleaching are necessary to mask stains.

 Teeth Whitening FAQ’s